Menu

 Phase 2

-The second phase will aim to pilot the surveillance system model developed by the project in one or two local centres.
+The second phase, or implementation phase, will aim to pilot a comparative surveillance system model developed by the project in two urban centres: Vancouver and Saskatoon.

-To date, we have accomplished objectives a and b through an environmental scan that included a grey literature search of existing surveillance systems, stakeholder holder interviews, and a stakeholder survey.
-Findings were presented during UPHN member annual gathering in Halifax in June 2023, and at a UPHN member meeting Montreal in October 2023.
+In Phase 1 objectives a) and b) involved an environmental scan that included a grey literature search of existing surveillance systems, stakeholder holder interviews, and a stakeholder survey.
+Findings were presented during the UPHN member annual gathering in Halifax in June 2023, and at the UPHN member meeting in Montreal in October 2023.

 Through the literature search, stakeholder interviews, and survey, we have identified: